Mario Testino

 His work has featured internationally in magazines such as Vogue, V Magazine, Vanity Fair and GQ.
 He has also created images for brands such as Gucci, Burberry, Versace, Michael Kors, Chanel, Stuart Weitzman, Carolina Herrera and Estée Lauder.
-Alongside his practice as a photographer, Testino has also worked as a creative director, guest editor, museum founder, art collector and collaborator and entrepreneur.
+Alongside his practice as a photographer, Testino has also worked as a creative director, guest editor, museum founder, art collector and collaborator, and entrepreneur.
+His professional work as a photographer has been dogged by numerous accusations of sexual harassment and assault, including from his subjects.

-Aaron Hicklin of The Observer described him as "the world's most prolific magazine and fashion trade photographer".

 Early life

 Testino was born and grew up in Lima into a well-to-do Roman Catholic family.
 He was the eldest of six children and is of Spanish, Italian, and Irish descent.
 He attended a Catholic school, Santa Maria Marianistas.
 As a child he wanted to be a priest.

 Testino studied economics at La Universidad del Pacífico followed by the Pontificia Universidad Catolica del Peru and the University of San Diego.

 In 1976, he went to London to study photography after abandoning his studies of Economics, Law and International Affairs.
 It was during apprenticeships at the studios of John Vickers and Paul Nugent that he made his first attempts as a photographer.
 Living in a humble shared house that had been converted from a hospital, without much money, he funded himself by working as a waiter.
 He had his hair dyed pink which helped him get noticed as a photographer and took inspiration from British celebrity fashion photographer Cecil Beaton.
 London was a city that allowed him to flourish expressively without the restrictions he felt were imposed on him in Peru.

 His work first appeared in Vogue in 1983.

 During the early 1990s, Testino looked to his childhood growing up in Peru and his teenage summers in Brazil for inspiration, which helped him to shape his photographic language.